quietfanatic/liv/src/liv/help/commands.md

 - `[seek <int32>]` = Add to or subtract from current page number, ignoring current spread count.
 The resulting page number will be clamped such that there is always at least one visible page in the spread.
+- `[go_next <Direction>]` = If the direction matches the current spread direction, go forward by one spread count.
+If it's the opposite, go backwards.
+- `[go <Direction> <int32>]` = If the direction matches or is opposite the current spread direction, seek by that much in that direction.
 - `[spread_count <int32>]` = Change how many pages to view simultaneously.
 The
     current maximum is 2048 but that will probably fry your computer.
 - `[add_to_list <String> <SortMethod>]` = Add given page to a list file at the